Skip to main content

 5. Install and Configure MetalLB

-Configure MetalLB for load balancing in your cluster, using a range of IP addresses from your Minikube setup to handle external traffic.
+Configure MetalLB for load balancing in your cluster, using a range of IP addresses from your minikube setup to handle external traffic.

 export CLUSTER_IP=$(minikube ip)